kojikawrites/kojikawrites.github.io/docs/about.md

 {% capture content%}
 ## hiive

-hiive has written several books, all connected in some way or other with his love of games.
-The most notable of these being a very well-received book on Game Architecture and Design, which has been the reference for many college and secondary education courses.

 hiive is an ex-UK resident who currently lives in a bunker located in places unknown.
 He has a BSc in Physics, an MSc in ML/AI, and currently earns his keep as a Lead Data Engineer and Subject-Matter Expert (SME) for the use of ML/AI in medical research.

+hiive has written several books, all connected in some way or other with his love of games.
+The most notable of these being a very well-received book on game architecture and design, which has been the reference for many college and secondary education courses.
 In his spare time, you may see him working on games.
-He, sadly, does not have much time to play them any more.
+He, sadly, does not have much time to play them anymore.
 He has been writing software for over 25 years, and is knowledgeable across a wide range of industries and programming languages, ranging from BASIC and Z80 assembler in the early days, through C/C++, and out the other side to Python, C# and (more recently) Rust.